 How long does it take to get a credit score?

 You've filled out all the paperwork to apply for your first credit card.
-Next, you get the official approval, and then your new shiny card arrives in the mail.
+Next, let’s suppose that you get the official approval, and then your new shiny card arrives in the mail.
 You purchase a couple items and then patiently wait for your credit score to be established.
 However, sometimes this takes longer than you might think, and to many who are new to credit the whole process can seem like a mystery.

 The very concept of how credit scores are determined can seem pretty abstract—after all, many factors are involved.
 So, it makes sense to wonder—how long does it take to generate it, and why does it feel like it takes so long to see a change?